YushanSUN/EntityRecognize/README.md

 # EntityRecognize
-Learn to recognize entities in the website
+Learn to recognize entities in the website, this program can serve for the InformationExtractor.